JimmyG37/Dall-EView/README.md

 - Start the app: yarn start
 - On your iOS device, install the Expo app from the App Store
 - Scan the QR code that appears in the terminal with the Expo app
-- The Dall-Ecam app should now open on your iOS device
+- The Dall-EView app should now open on your iOS device

 ## Features